List of NCIS characters: Tobias Fornell

 Senior FBI Special Agent Tobias C. Fornell (Joe Spano), later a private investigator, first appears in the series premiere episode "Yankee White".
 He is often involved in "inter-agency turf wars" with Gibbs' NCIS team.
 The two frequently pretend to be furiously angry at each other in front of their agents, while privately they are on friendly terms.
 When their teams have to share jurisdiction on a case, Gibbs usually asks for operational control; in exchange, credit for successes is claimed by Fornell's team.
 Their friendship is close enough for Gibbs to delay his retirement in the episode "Escaped" to assist Fornell in recapturing a fugitive.
 In the episode "The Bone Yard", Fornell comes to Gibbs for help when he is accused of being a mole for the mafia.
 In the same episode, he reveals that Gibbs is likely his only friend.
 Gibbs seems to feel similarly about Fornell, going so far as to fake Fornell's death to further the investigation to clear him of guilt.
 It is revealed in the episode "Twilight", that Fornell was married to Gibbs' second wife (Diane) after she and Gibbs divorced, something that Gibbs warned him against.
 Fornell often refers to Diane as "our ex-wife" to Gibbs.
 Fornell and Diane have a daughter, Emily.
 After a period of estrangement, the two reunite and agree to marry.
 Diane is later murdered, and Fornell turns to alcoholism for a short time.

 After being shot by an unknown assailant (later revealed to be Trent Kort) in "Homefront", Fornell spends the next few months convalescing on Gibbs' couch, before finally returning to his own place around Christmas.

-In season 15, Gibbs discovers that Fornell had falsified evidence to get Gabriel Hicks convicted as a serial murder and is forced to testify against him, resulting in his being fired from the FBI and becoming a private investigator; this causes a temporary break in their friendship.
+In season 15, Gibbs discovers that Fornell had falsified evidence to get Gabriel Hicks convicted as a serial killer and is forced to testify against him.
+Fornell is fired from the FBI and becomes a private investigator; this causes a temporary break in their friendship.
 They make up when Hicks is eventually found to indeed be guilty and is arrested, exonerating Fornell.
 Despite being offered back a position in the FBI, Fornell chooses to stay in his new career.

 Fornell is the only recurring character to appear in every season, except season 17 due to COVID-19 shutting down production early, of NCIS.
+Following David McCallum's death in September 2023, Fornell is currently the only remaining character still appearing on the show that appeared in the series premiere, "Yankee White".